skytreader/pinguin/readme.markdown

 Pinguin will check this endpoint four times per minute and notify you if anything is amiss.

+A Flask app is provided as a test server.

 # Caveats

 This relies on your web server responding with the proper status codes.
 Some websites, for some reason, always respond with status 200, despite rendering a page that basically tells the user they got anything but status 200.

+Just right now, checking a lot of URLs will surely cause scheduling problems.

 # License